jrtabash/stock_portfolio/README.md

 OPTIONS:
-    -n, --name <ds_name>          Datastore name (default: sp_datastore) -r, --root <ds_root>          Datastore root path (default: value of HOME environment variable) -x, --exclude <exclude>       Exclude stocks by type or symbols; one of stock, etf or a comma separated list of symbols
+    -n, --name <ds_name>          Datastore name (default: sp_datastore) -r, --root <ds_root>          Datastore root path (default: value of HOME environment variable) -x, --exclude <exclude>       Filter stocks by type, symbols or expression;
+                                  If type, must be one of 'stock' or 'etf'.
+                                  If symbols, must be a comma separated list of symbol names.
+                                  If expression, must start with &, and must follow the format '<field> <op> <value>',
+                                  where:
+                                  <field> : one of days, price, net, pct, div, size, value
+                                  <op>    : one of =, !=, <, >, <=, >=
+                                  Example : '&days > 365'
-    -e, --export <export_file>    Export gains and losses table to a csv file -i, --include <include>       Include stocks by type or symbols; one of stock, etf or a comma separated list of symbols
+    -e, --export <export_file>    Export gains and losses table to a csv file -i, --include <include>       Filter stocks by type, symbols or expression;
+                                  If type, must be one of 'stock' or 'etf'.
+                                  If symbols, must be a comma separated list of symbol names.
+                                  If expression, must start with &, and must follow the format '<field> <op> <value>',
+                                  where:
+                                  <field> : one of days, price, net, pct, div, size, value
+                                  <op>    : one of =, !=, <, >, <=, >=
+                                  Example : '&days > 365'
     -o, --orderby <order_by>      Order stocks by one of symbol, type, date, days, price, net, pct, div, size or value -s, --stocks <stocks_file>    CSV file containing stocks in portfolio, formatted as 'symbol,type,date,quantity,base_price' including a header line.
 Supported type values